TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 and press the same corner twice it is likely that you will need a full reset with the nuke.uf2 file as described above because the LCD will not pick up the correct buttons being touched.

-The default LCD settings are full brightness and full blank or off.
-Change these by pressing the second Pad on the right (blue) and then press [NXT]4x (four times), then press [*Cm] once and *bb* shows in staus line at the bottom.
-Then press the [678] key once (6 shows), press [ADD] then press [EXE].
-The LCD Brightness is then set to 25 percent.
-Do the same for the blank setting - press [*Cm] until *db* show, then press the [345] key once (3 shows), then press [ADD] then [EXE] - this sets the blank LCD to 10 percent brightness when in sleep mode.
-You can also increase the elapsed time period before the display dims - change it from the default 30 seconds to 300 seconds by selecting *tb* using the [*Cm] key, then press the [678] key once (6), press [ADD] then [EXE].
+The default LCD settings are full brightness and when off full blank.
+Change these by pressing the second Pad on the right (k) or (gray), and then press [NXT]4x (four times), then press [*Cm] once and *bb* shows in staus line at the bottom.
+Then press the [678] key once (6 shows), press [ADD] and then press [EXE].
+The normal use LCD Brightness is then set to 25 percent.
+Do the same for the LCD blank setting - press [*Cm] until *db* shows, then press the [345] key once (3 shows), then press [ADD] and [EXE] - this sets the blank LCD to 10 percent brightness when in sleep mode.
+You can also increase the elapsed time period before the display dims - change it from the default 30 seconds to 300 seconds by selecting *tb* using the [*Cm] key, then press the [678] key once (6), and then press [ADD] and [EXE].

 Also note that the LCD timeout is set for 5 minutes (change with *tb*n).
 After that it will either blank or dim depending on the setting *db*n.
 When the LCD has dimmed or blanked a first keypress is ignored - it is used to restore